bbacani/book-store/README.md

 ## Installation

 Run start.sh script which will run all setup commands.
-It will also run docker-compose.yml so it is not necessary to run it manually.
    ```
    ./start.sh
    ```